jaskaransarkaria/enki-website/README.md

 The website is built with the sveltekit framework and can be found on this domain [https://www.enkionline.com](https://www.enkionline.com).

-The server code can be found [here](https://github.com/jaskaransarkaria/enki-server)

-The server which handles pulling product data from the epos system can be found [here](https://github.com/jaskaransarkaria/enki-server).
+The server which handles syncing data between the epos system and the website can be found [here](https://github.com/jaskaransarkaria/enki-server).
 If you run the frontend with out the server you will not have any products populating the online-shop.

 ## App Libraries